Characters: Pokémon Anime - Team Rocket

 - Crouching Moron, Hidden Badass / Let's Get Dangerous: When they aren't being used for jokes, they are quite threatening.

-- Custom Uniform: Their original white uniforms were this.
-All other Team Rocket grunts wear black, but they wore white symbolizing how outlandish they were from the rest of the organization.
-As of Best Wishes they wear black uniforms.
+- Custom Uniform: Their white uniforms are this.
+All other Team Rocket grunts wear black, but they wear white symbolizing how outlandish they are compared to the rest of the organization.
+Only in Best Wishes do they wear black uniforms, and even then, it's only during the first few episodes.

 - Cut Lex Luthor a Check: Seriously, they can pull off very amazing plans, are creative with their (informed) low budget to get by, and each have talents that would make them thrive in money in a more legal manner.
 Even Ash and his companions are aware of this.
 This has actually been Lampshaded several times, with the group making money hand over fist with legit business, but the Rockets seem to view villainy as a calling, and refuse to go legit permanently on principle.
 Meowth especially is disdainful of honest work.